axelhahn/php-abstract-dbo/docs/70_Classes/20_pdo-db-base.class.php.md

 ### search()

-Search for items in the current table.
+Search for items in the current object table.
-You should use ":<placeholder>" in your sql statements to use prepared statements
+You should use `:<placeholder>` in your sql statements to use prepared statements

 🔷 **Parameters**